Summer on a Budget

 How to save money but still have fun this summer.

-I spent some time brainstorming great ways to have fun this summer on a reduced budget.
-Here are my ideas for cheap date nights, inexpensive fun with the family and summer vacations that don’t require you to spend a lot of money.
+Memorial Day has marked the beginning of summer, and the recession (the so-called "R-word", as I like to put it) hasn't quite passed.
+With the end of school just around the corner, I spent some time brainstorming great ways to have fun this summer on a reduced budget.
+Here are my tips for cheap date nights, fun with the family, and summer vacations without spending a lot of money.

-3) Hotels need to fill rooms and have cut their prices accordingly.
-You can often get a romantic night away from home for less than the price of a dinner for two.
+3. Hotels need to fill rooms and have cut their prices accordingly.
+You can often get a romantic night away from home for less than a dinner for two.

 Remember that everything is negotiable!
 Keep your eye out for deals and bargains.
 Amusement parks and sports stadiums are slashing prices in order to lure in visitors.
 Join mailing lists of your favorite fun spots and pay attention to the offers in your in-box.
 Whatever you do, DON’T stay home and mope about your money woes.
-And DON’T use the R-word (a.k.a. the recession) as an excuse for not creating terrific memories this summer with your loved ones!
+And DON’T use the R-word as an excuse to not create terrific memories this summer with your loved ones.

-Do you have a low-cost plan for having fun this summer?
-What are some ways you save on date night, family fun and/or vacations?
+Do you have a low-cost plan to have fun this summer?
+What are some ways you save on date night, family fun, and/or vacations?